beatriceliang/CS451/proj4/README.txt

 Things to do:
 In Attribute:
-	- build a shape library with preset attributes
+	- build an attribute library with preset attributes
-	- attribute matching function takes in the shape library and an attribute and returns the attribute of shape of best fit
+	- attribute matching function takes in the attribute library and an attribute and returns the attribute of shape of best fit (ex: takes in attribute with symbol ‘WIN’.
+Look for attribute of best fit with symbol ‘WIN’ and returns)

 Attributes should have the window stuff in paper and properties for other shapes
 	(i.e. boolean for whether or not doors have steps leading up to it,
 	should window have a keystone/balcony)